 Ad Groups are a very flexible method to bundle ads.
 You can use them to display random ads in the frontend, run split tests, set the order in which ads appear, display ad block, but also just for informational purposes.
 Not only can an Ad Groups have multiple ads, but an ad can belong to multiple ad groups.

 On this page you are going to learn how to use and display Ad Groups.

 Setting up Ad Groups

 Ad groups are for ads what categories and tags are for posts.
-They can be created either on the edit screen of an ad using the Ad New Ad Group button or when visiting the Ad Groups menu.
+They can be created on the edit screen of an ad using the Ad New Ad Group button.